August 1, 2025

 Greetings from [company name]

-I am extremely sorry for the experience you have had.
+I am extremely sorry for your experience.
 This is extremely unacceptable and apology-worthy on our behalf.
-Rest assured; the matter will be immediately looked into and sorted out.
+Rest assured, the matter will be immediately looked into and sorted out.
 However, please allow us to look into the entire situation and assess things from our end.

 I appreciate your patience, and please remain connected.